 No fire or charcoal grilling by attendees is allowed.
 Only qualified food vendors are permitted to cook food.

-Since 2012, we have offered a Beer Garden, where local craft beer and a limited selection of wine was available for purchase.
-Entry or purchase requires proof of age (21+), and all liquor must stay within the Beer Garden.
-It’s operating hours will be from noon until about 10 pm on Saturday and noon to 9 pm on Sunday.
+Yes!
+Visit our Beer Garden, where local craft beer and a selection of wine will be available for purchase.
+Entry or purchase requires proof of age (21+), and all alcoholic beverages must stay within the designated Beer Garden area.
+Operating hours are from noon until about 10 pm on Saturday and noon to 9 pm on Sunday.
+Visit our Beer Garden page for more information.

 The Village of Maplewood provides Maplewoodstock a permit to run this event in a public park.
 Use commons sense and discretion.
 If you bring in a bottle of wine, nobody’s going to notice.
 If you roll in a keg, we’ll have to ask you to remove it.